eldada/postfix-metrics-exporter/README.md

 ## Options

-These options can be used when starting the `postfix_exporter`
+These options can be used when starting the `postfix-metrics-exporter`

 | Flag                     | Description                                          | Default                           |
 |--------------------------|------------------------------------------------------|-----------------------------------|